How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 If you didn’t know, I’m all about The Grinch.
-If it’s Christmastime, then I’m thinking up Grinch things to make like this DIY Grinch ornament.
+If it’s Christmastime, then I’m rewatching the Grinch movie and creating Grinch crafts.

-Before starting this Grinch Christmas tree decoration, I wasn’t sure it was going to work.
+Before starting this Christmas tree decoration, I wasn’t sure it was going to work.

 For glazing the Grinch, I had to do a little research to see how that was done and on other sites, I had read that mixing clear glue with clear polish, water and acrylic paint was the method.